Become a peer education coordinator

 - encourage Rangers and members of The Senior Section to get involved with peer education

-- help set up training for new peer educators.
+- help set up training events for new peer educators.

 What do I get out of it?

-As a 4 Coordinator you'll gain a wide-ranging set of skills including:
+As a peer educator coordinator you'll gain a wide-ranging set of skills including:

 - team building